usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- There is a job title called the [coin washer](https://www.sfgate.com/bayarea/article/Coin-washer-keeps-Westin-St-Francis-change-shiny-2518445.php).
+You wash coins.
+You make them shiny.
+- For some reason, Opera (bought by a Chinese company and went public shortly after that) decided that browsers don't make money, and they should focus their attention on [their predatory loan apps instead](https://www.androidpolice.com/2020/01/19/opera-predatory-loans/).
+- A [staff engineer](https://www.answers.com/Q/What_is_staff_engineer) is [more senior](https://huyenchip.com/2020/01/18/tech-workers-19k-compensation-details.html) (12 years) than senior engineer (9 years).
+A "senior staff engineer" also exists, but not sure how many years.
+- Julia can be a general purpose language, just not marketed as such (and library creators aren't eager to make it happen, either).
+- If you are tired of living however you want, quit something.
+According to an app called Quitzilla, you can quit smoking, drinking, taking drugs, porn, video games, TV, shopping, the internet, fast food, coffee, procrastination, swearing, lying, gambling, and *Your addiction*.
+- Cheddar blames [millennials not going out](https://www.youtube.com/watch?v=AVSjsYHX6eM) for the demise of ski resorts.
 - [Tetrapaks](https://en.wikipedia.org/wiki/Tetra_Pak#/media/File:TBA_packaging_components.svg) are made with 4 layers of polyethylene (polyethene), one layer of aluminium, and paper.
 - The lastname *Steinmoeller* translates directly to "stone miller".
 - Pedants say GPS and cell towers use [tralateration](https://gisgeography.com/trilateration-triangulation-gps/) (you are measuring signal strength, which translates to *distances*), not triangulation, which measures angles.